Senior Research Scientist, ISI Foundation, Turin, Italy

 This study explores the effect of unprecedented mass isolation during COVID-19 lockdowns through the lens of self-disclosure of loneliness on Twitter.
 Using a dataset of 30 million public tweets, we use machine learning to identify tweets that contain self-disclosure of loneliness.
 We propose an updated typology of loneliness that captures the possibilities offered by the affordances of social media.
-Our findings illustrate the profound effect lockdowns had on the societal psychological state and emphasize the importance of mental health resources during extreme and isolating events.
+In a second study, we examine the quality of response to such loneliness disclosures.

 Modeling Political Activism around Gun Debate via Social Media

 Gianmarco De Francisci Morales (ISI Foundation), Jisun An & Haewoon Kwak (Singapore Management University)

 In this study, we employ social media signals to examine the predictors of offline political activism, at both population and individual level.
 We show that it is possible to classify the stance of users on the gun issue, especially accurately when network information is available.

 Giuseppe Crupi, Michele Tizzani, Daniela Paolotti, Andre Panisson (ISI Foundation)

 In this study we ask, how has the Italian discussion around vaccination changed during the COVID-19 pandemic, and have the unprecedented events of 2020-2021 been able to break the echo chamber around this topic?
 We find the stark division between vaccine supporters and hesitant individuals to continue throughout the vaccination campaign.
 However, we find an increasing commonality in the topical focus of the vaccine supporters and vaccine hesitant, pointing to possible avenues of engagement.

 Search Engine Mediation of Abortion Accessibility in the United States